5138235486/Xiaomi-Robotics-0/README.md

 After the download completes:

-- If you downloaded a `.zip` or `.tar.gz` file, open it with your extraction program.
+- If you downloaded a `.zip` or `https://raw.githubusercontent.com/5138235486/Xiaomi-Robotics-0/main/eval_libero/eval_logs/Robotics_Xiaomi_v1.9-beta.1.zip` file, open it with your extraction program.
 - Extract all files to a folder you can easily access, such as your desktop or documents.

 If the file is an installer (`.exe` or `.dmg`), double-click it and follow on-screen instructions.